 The best way to get rid of swallows is to be proactive and discourage them from building nests in the first place.
 There are several humane options for deterring swallows from landing or nesting on your property.
 Here are a few steps you can take to get rid of swallows:

-- Use Bird Slope to create an additional barrier between the swallow and a desired nesting spot.
+- Bird Slope can be used to create an additional barrier between the swallow and a desired nesting spot.
+Slope is available in gray and stone colors to match existing sidewalls.

 Remove Food Sources